-Refrigerants are potent greenhouse gases so anything that can be done to remove them from, or prevent them from being emitted into the atmosphere has a significant impact.
-This action focuses on ensuring we enhance refrigerant recycling programs and discouraged refrigerant use where possible.
+The use of refrigerants emits potent greenhouse gases, and removing them from use can have a significant impact on emissions reduction.
+This action focuses on enhancing refrigerant recycling programs and discouraged refrigerant use where possible.

-Vision of Enhanced Refrigerant Recycling and Reuse Program
+Vision for Enchancing Refrigerant Recycling and Reuse Program

-By banning refrigerants from disposal at City of Ann Arbor landfills we will drastically reduce greenhouse gas emissions from refrigerant emissions
+By banning refrigerants from disposal at City of Ann Arbor landfills we will drastically reduce greenhouse gas emissions from refrigerant emissions.

-Department of Public Works with support from the Office of Sustainability and Innovation
+• Department of Public Works, with support from the Office of Sustainability and Innovations

-Local businesses

-• City Communication Team
+- Local businesses - City Communication Team